1yawar/Assignment/README.md

 Description:

 This repository contains a Java-based School Fee Management System developed as part of an assignment.
 The system is designed to manage school fee payments, calculate due dates, and identify defaulters.
-It uses a MySQL database with five tables: school, student, fee_head, payment, and defaulter.
+It uses a MySQL database with five tables: school, student, fee_head, payment, and defaulter and to develop this project use spring boot as an backend framework.

 API Endpoints: